-First tip: BE SKEPTICAL of any data you find.
+First and Foremost: BE SKEPTICAL of any data you find.
 There is a LOT of faulty data floating around – I’ve even contributed to this phenomenon myself.
 ALWAYS apply solid methodology to your research and doubt first.

 Google Search – try typing the name of your ancestor into a Google Search.
 Use quote marks to narrow your results: “George Allen Beard”.
 Using quotes will narrow your search to only results that contain EXACTLY what you typed.
 For that reason, it’s also good to search for alternative spellings: “George Allan Beard” and “George Allen Baird” and “George Allan Baird” and “George Beard” for example.
 You can further narrow your Google search with a date: “George Allen Beard”+”born 1856”.
 You may be pleasantly surprised with what you find this way.

 Check out “hints” – Many online services like Ancestry and MyHeritage offer helpful research hints, usually in the form of a special icon (Ancestry.com uses a green leaf, for example).
 These can be VERY helpful.
 Don’t trust them to be correct – remember, they are JUST HINTS – instead, apply solid Research Methodology to them as described HERE.

 Early US Census Analyzer – get help with those early US censuses.
 Beginners, especially, will find this primer useful.

 Let your software help you.
 Ancestry.com uses little leaf icons to indicate hints.
 FamilySearch.org has a similar indicator – as does most genealogical software.
 Sometimes software hints offer a shortcut in research efforts.
 Remember: even when software offers a hint, it’s is just a hint – be skeptical.